kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

    - **Aggregate** — value is total across slices; controller divides among slices.
 Matches HPA's usual mental model.
    - **Per-slice scaler CR** — one scaler per (DS, role, slice).
 Explicit; combinatorial (`roles × slices` scalers per DS).
    - **Per-role, applied per-slice** — value is *per slice*, consistent with `spec.roles[].spec.replicas`.
 UX footgun: HPA sets N, gets N × slices pods.
-2. **`status.selector` across slices.** The aggregate selector used in the single-slice design (`disaggregatedset.x-k8s.io/name=<ds>,disaggregatedset.x-k8s.io/role=<role>`) would match pods across all slices too.
+2. **`status.selector` across slices.** The leader-only selector used in the single-slice design (`disaggregatedset.x-k8s.io/name=<ds>,disaggregatedset.x-k8s.io/role=<role>,leaderworkerset.sigs.k8s.io/worker-index=0`) would match leaders across all slices too.
 That's the right shape if the scaler covers all slices (aggregate scope), but wrong if per-slice scalers are chosen — those would need to add a `disaggregatedset.x-k8s.io/slice=<slice>` filter.
 3. **Concurrent per-slice rollouts.** Each slice runs its own rolling update on its own clock (that's the point of the slices feature), so a single role can be mid-rollout in one slice and steady-state in another simultaneously.
 The current no-shrink guard (which prevents the new-revision target from falling below the current in-flight count) tracks state per role; with slices it would have to track state per `(slice, role)` pair, or an HPA scale-up seen against one slice's in-flight count could incorrectly clamp another slice.

 **Alpha scope: `spec.slices` must be 1 (default).** The DS webhook rejects a `spec.slices > 1` value while any role has `scaling.mode: External`.
 Since the scaler is auto-created only after this validation passes, no scaler ever exists in the multi-slice case.
 This lets alpha ship the single-slice case cleanly (which is the most common shape today) without prejudging the multi-slice design.